 more) conﬁrmed cases or probable cases should

 within an institution who develops vomiting or diarrhoea within an incubation

 period of when at least one other person at the institution was infectious with

 vomiting or diarrhoea (i.e. overlapping infectious and incubation periods).

 Isolation of a pathogen consistent with the aetiology of illness from a vomitus or stool specimen in a probable case.

-Gastroenteritis among two or more people of any age at a residential or educational institution, or at a health care facility is to be notified by:
+Gastroenteritis among two or more people of any age in an institution is to be notified by:

 Gastroenteritis is transmitted in different modes, including:

 Incubation periods and clinical features of selected agents of gastroenteritis are presented in the table1 below.